iafisher/drill/README.md

 ### In-quiz commands
-While taking a quiz, you may find that one of your answers is erroneously marked incorrect.
+If a question is erroneously marked incorrect (e.g., because you made a typo), you can mark it correct by entering `!!` at the next question prompt.
 On the next question, you can enter `!!` to mark the previous answer correct.
 You can also enter `!e` or `!edit` to open up the previous question in a text editor, e.g. in case there is a typo in the question text.

 If all else fails, you can directly edit the results file that is created for each quiz.